tobinata/api-documentation/README.md

 ### Changelog from v1

 - Updated endpoint to /api/v2/endpoint
-- Added 4 new endpoints (grades, meetings, meetingtypes, videos)
+- Added 3 new endpoints (grades, meetings, videos)
 - Grades are now a customizable field and the API has been adjusted to reflect that.
 Some older data may have both grade and gradeLevel.
 In those instances, gradeLevel is the new version.
 The grade field will be removed in a future update.
 - Where possible, sub-fields have been populated.
 For instance, if an observation is tagged, rather than returning an array of tag _id fields, the API now returns an array of tag objects.
 This is likely a breaking change from v1 of the API for some scripts.
 It should allow for simplification and fewer joins on your end.
 (Version 1 of the API is deprecated but will remain available for the forseeable future.)
 - Nearly all endpoints return additional data elements.